Hornmasters on Lip Moisture

 You should always lick your lips and moisten the rim of the mouthpiece before playing….
 A slippery feeling is good.
 Without lubrication, moving parts will freeze up, but you should want a warm and fluid sound at all times.

 Myself, I switched to wet lips after reading the Farkas book in high school.
-It was a tough few days to transition to it but I have never looked back.
-But I have seen and heard fine horn players who use dry lips, and this will always be a topic of discussion among horn players.
+It was a tough few days to make the transition but I got comfortable with it.
+I still play with somewhat moist lips, but not so moist that things slide around.